Importing and Exporting VMs

 Operating System Fixup

-XenCenter includes an advanced hypervisor interoperability feature – Operating System Fixup – which aims to ensure a basic level of interoperability for VMs that are imported to Citrix Hypervisor.
+XenCenter includes an advanced hypervisor interoperability feature – Operating System Fixup – which aims to ensure interoperability for VMs that are imported to a Citrix Hypervisor server.
 Use Operating System Fixup when importing VMs created on other hypervisors from OVF/OVA packages and disk images.

 Operating System Fixup does not convert the guest operating system from one hypervisor to another.